Large doses of ionizing radiation can cause acute illness by reducing the production of blood cells and damaging the digestive tract.

 People are exposed constantly to low levels of radiation, naturally occurring (background) radiation, and intermittently to radiation from manufactured sources.
 Natural background radiation varies tremendously worldwide and within countries as well.
 In the United States, people receive on average about 3 mSv/yr from natural sources and the range of exposures varies from about 0.5 to 20 mSv/yr depending on the region, elevation above sea level, and local geology.
 On average, an additional 3 mSv/yr is received from manufactured (mostly medical) sources, making the total average per capita effective dose about 6 mSv/yr.

-Sources of background radiation include cosmic radiation from outer space and naturally occurring radioactive elements.
+Sources of background radiation include

-Cosmic radiation is significantly blocked by the earth’s atmosphere but is concentrated at the north and south poles by the earth’s magnetic field.
+Cosmic and solar radiation is significantly blocked by the earth’s atmosphere but is concentrated at the north and south poles by the earth’s magnetic field.
 Thus, exposure to cosmic radiation is greater for people living closer to the poles, living at high altitudes, and during airplane flights.

 Radioactive elements, particularly uranium and the radioactive products into which it naturally decays (such as radon gas), are present in many rocks and minerals.
 These elements end up in various substances, including food, water, and construction materials.
 Radon exposure typically accounts for about two thirds of peoples’ exposure to naturally occurring radiation.

 Even in total, the doses from natural background radiation are far too low to cause radiation injury.
 To date there have been no demonstrated health effects due to differences in the level of background radiation because the risks of radiation-induced health effects at these low exposure levels are either nonexistent or too small to be observed.